sictweb/bti425-2020/graded-work/assign5.md

 * Design and use a class that describes a "user account"
 * Maintain, in the browser's local storage, a collection of user accounts
 * Code a component that enables authentication
-* For the Team entity (in your Teams API), support the full range of CRUD tasks, by more correctly using *template-driven forms*
+* For the Team entity (in your Teams API), support create, read, and update tasks, by more correctly using *template-driven forms*
 * Deploy to a public host, and show that it can run correctly on devices (including your smartphone)

 More details are provided below, in the section titled **"Doing the work"**.